STGFormer: Spatio-Temporal GraphFormer for 3D Human Pose Estimation in Video: Method

 \subsection{Spatio-temporal Criss-cross Graph Attention}

-Our attention mechanism is specifically designed to effectively model the dependencies between joints.
+Our attention mechanism is specifically designed to leverage prior knowledge of the human skeleton more effectively, ultimately improving performance in 3D human pose estimation.
 Inspired by \cite{tang20233d}, we capture spatial and temporal contexts in parallel across different channels, thereby avoiding the quadratic computational cost associated with full attention.
 Specifically, our mechanism encodes spatio-temporal graph structural relationships into the attention layer to capture structural information between nodes.
-While modeling the spatial and temporal relationships of the human body, a learnable embedding is allocated based on their structural relationships.
+While modeling the spatial and temporal relationships of the human body, a learnable embedding is assigned based on their structural relationships.